bpmryan/bpmryan/README.md

 - The current languages that I know or am currently studying are Java, HTML, and CSS.

 - I plan to study more in the future, including Python, JavaScript, and SQL.

+- In my spare time, I practice piano or watch anime.

 ## Current Project(s)
 - jeopardyProject